valeriansaliou/vigil/README.md

   * Cisco Webex
   * Webhook
 * **Generates a status page**, that you can host on your domain for your public users (eg. `https://status.example.com`)
+* **Allows publishing announcements**, eg. let your users know that a planned maintenance is upcoming

 ## How does it work?